 Confirm fees owing and provide insurance information.

 Make payment with a Visa, Visa Debit, MasterCard, MasterCard Debit or Interac Debit Card.

 Print and/or save renewal confirmation receipt as proof of renewal.

 BEFORE YOU START:

-Please check the address on your vehicle renewal form.
-If your address has changed, please choose Change Address below to change it in the system before you renew.
+Please check the address on your driver's licence.
+If your address has changed, please choose Change Address below for information on changing your address before you renew.
 This is important as your vehicle registration will be sent to the address on file.